-How to Cook with Mixed Frozen Seafood: Pasta with Seafood in Tomato Garlic Sauce
+How to Cook with Mixed Frozen Seafood: Pasta in Wine Sauce

 Spaghetti with Mixed Seafood is a classic Italian dish of shrimp, clams, mussels, and squid in a savory sauce of garlic, tomatoes, and wine.
 By using frozen mixed seafood, you can serve four people for around $15.